 There are cities—and then there’s New York City.
 Its diversity, connectivity, entrepreneurial spirit, and sheer scale make it the center of commerce, culture, innovation—in short, the center of everything.

 If you’re a global business, it’s crucial to establish yourself in a global city, where you’ll have access to the customers, talent pool, networks, and capital resources you need to succeed.
 NYC is the largest city in the country, with the nation’s biggest consumer base.
 With a gross metropolitan product (GMP) of $1.66 trillion, the city’s economy produces more value than the entire gross state product of Texas.
-If NYC was a country, its economy would be the tenth-largest in the world, beating out the entire economies of Canada and Russia.
+If NYC was a country, its economy would be the ninth-largest in the world, beating out the entire economies of Canada and Russia.

 NYC’s business advantages include: